How to build a digital bank – find your footing

 The context of FinTech today has changed to include more modern and open approaches to software development and aims to provide services that compete with existing banking service models and offer a better user experience.
 We can see this already in modern day banking applications and websites that allow for a wide range of digital operations and focus on ease of use.
 Just think of your bank’s mobile app.

 FinTech companies have been pushing the envelope and exploring “bankless” banking experiences and with the arrival of PSD2, this technology is being re-invented.
-The applications go beyond banking transactions; they also encompass insurance, credit checks, loans, investment, and deeper insights on financial risk management.
+The applications go beyond banking transactions; they also encompass insurance, credit checks, loans, online investing, and deeper insights on financial risk management.

 In terms of value, investment in this technology has increased by 4,236.55% from $930 million in 2008 to $39.4 billion in 2017.
 For the first half of 2018, this number is already at 41.7 billion.
 The largest segment for investment for 2018 is above $20 million meaning that projects have become larger and more expensive.
 This growth trend is expected to continue.
 A quick look at Google trends shows an increased general interest in this field.
 Interestingly, related searches include blockchain, big data, and artificial intelligence.